EscolaLMS/headless-format/source/index.md

 The course is packed in ZIP file that contains `content.json` manifest in main folder.

-The course itself consists of at least one lessons which consists of at least topic.
+The course itself consists of at least one lessons which consists of at least one topic.
+Topic is describes by type and value.

 ![Structure of `ulam` course manifest](images/manifest-structure.png)